rajulshakya777/C3MOD/README.md

    - **High Statistical Significance**: The extremely low p-values (e.g., 9.446e-179) show that these similarities are statistically significant, meaning the correlation results are highly reliable and unlikely to be due to random chance.

 ## Acknowledgments
 C3MOD leverages cutting-edge clustering techniques, genomic data processing, and statistical analysis to identify clinically relevant patterns in cancer data.
-Special thanks to all contributors and collaborators.